Shell corporation: European Union

-On 22 December 2021, the European Commission adopted a proposal for an EU Directive to tackle the misuse of shell companies for tax purposes.
-Also known as the "Unshell" directive, the proposal requires the unanimous agreement of all 27 EU Member States' finance ministers before entering into force.
+To compensate for this absence and with the aim of preventing, identifying, and combating the misuse of shell companies for tax purposes, on 22 December 2021, the European Commission adopted a proposal for an EU Directive to tackle the misuse of shell companies for tax purposes (n.
+565/2021).
+Also known as the "Unshell" or "Atad 3 - Anti Tax Avoidance Directive", the proposal requires the unanimous agreement of all 27 EU Member States' finance ministers before entering into force.